CIS Undergraduate Programs

 Opportunities in academic research as well as in industrial jobs and internships are available within the department, New York City, and beyond.

 The CIS department offers the following undergraduate degree programs:

 - A major in Computer Science leading to either a BA-CS or a BS-CS.

 - A major in Information Technology and Systems leading to a BS-ITS.

 - A joint major in Mathematics-Computer and Information Sciences.

 - A minor in Cybersecurity.
 (MINOR-CYBSEC)

 - An interdisciplinary minor in Bioinformatics.
 (MINOR-BIOINF)

-- A minor in Computer Science or Information Science or Information Technology and Systems.
-(MINOR-CS, MINOR-IS, MINOR-ITS)
+- A minor in Information Technology and Systems (MINOR-ITS)